-In case of using split tunneling with network manager in Linux make sure that Use this connection only for resources on its network" is checked in the NetworkManager under IPv4 settings →routes.
+In case of using split tunneling with network manager in Linux make sure that Use this connection only for resources on its network" is checked in the NetworkManager under IPv4 and IPv6 settings →routes.

 Establish a VPN connection from multiple computers simultaniously